LoganBarnes/geometry-visualization-server/README.md

 [![MIT License][license-badge]][license-link]
 [![Docs][docs-badge]][docs-link]

+### TODO BEFORE MERGE WITH MASTER:
+* Create setters and getter types `gvs::SetPositions`, `gvs::GetPositions`, `gvs::HasChildren`, etc.
+* Clean up magnum scene class
+* Create implicitly convertible vector and matrix classes for use with setters and getters
+* Move display namespace types to their proper location
+* Use display interfaces in relevant parts of gvs
+* Add tests after new architecture is finalized

 A tool for visually debugging geometric applications.
 Built on a [Protobuf][protobuf-link]/[gRPC][grpc-link] service and a [Magnum][magnum-link] rendering backend.